 Types of Home Loans Available

-loanDepot offers several type of loan options, which is great if you want to compare a wide range of available choices.
+loanDepot offers several types of loan options, which is great if you want to compare a wide range of available choices.

 Traditional fixed-rate mortgage: